TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/rubber-stamper/README.md

 When you need Rubber-Stamper to treat your files as benign files, you need to add the path to the files/directories in the config.

-The list of "benign file extensions" and corresponding filepaths is configured on a per-repo basis.
+The list of filepaths that follow `.gitignore` style ignore patterns, is configured on a per-repo basis.
 Here is a sample `repo_config` that allows all `.xtb` filepaths in `chromium/src`, and a few subpaths for`.txt` files.